“I think when a surfer becomes a surfer, it’s almost like an obligation to be an environmentalist at the same time.”

 And if you can’t have anything other than a Mercedes, check out this Sprinter remodel, presented by Sam Butement:

 If you’re looking for the perfect doormat for your home, there are undoubtedly a lot of options available.
 The good news is – many of these options are also easy on our planet.
-We found a great selection of cool doormats that are made with eco-friendly materials, including many that are fully biodegradable.
+I found a great selection of cool doormats that are made with eco-friendly materials, including many that are fully biodegradable.
 Coir doormats, for example, are made with natural coconut fibers.
 When a 100% coir doormat wears out, you can simply toss it into your compost bin.

-And if you like to welcome your guests with a little fun – we found some laser engraved doormats by a company called Damn Good Doormats that puts hilarious slogans on their unique selection of funny welcome mats.
-We also found cool doormats made with recycled and upcycled materials, like reclaimed lobster ropes and flip flops.
+And if you like to welcome your guests with a little fun – I found some laser engraved doormats by a company called Damn Good Doormats that puts hilarious slogans on their unique selection of funny welcome mats.
+I also found cool doormats made with recycled and upcycled materials, like reclaimed lobster ropes and flip flops.
 With so many cool, eco-friendly doormats available, there’s no reason to buy any other kind!

 Doormats made from natural fibers are always a good bet.
 Once they’re worn out, they will eventually biodegrade and be less destructive to the environment.
 In some cases, if the doormat is made with 100% natural fibers, like coir doormats (which are made from coconut husks), they can be cut up and used as mulch for gardening, or, as mentioned above – tossed into your compost bin.
-Many of the welcome mats we present here are made of all natural coir.
-It’s an ideal ec0-friendly material for doormats because you don’t feel badly about disposing of them once they wear out.
+Many of the welcome mats I present here are made of all natural coir.
+It’s an ideal eco-friendly material for doormats because you don’t feel badly about disposing of them once they wear out.